The Camel … is an animal with a unique and different physiological constitution than any other animal...

 Together with Dr. Mohammed we also visited a local vet clinic for cats and dogs.

-In Dahab there is an Egyptian female veterinarian, Dr. Amira, for the (stray) dogs and cats.
+In Dahab there is an Egyptian female veterinarian, Dr. Amira, and a government vet Dr Atef, both mainly for the (stray) dogs and cats.

-She has however little to no knowledge about camels and does not dare to inject any camels.
+Both vets have however little to no knowledge about camels and they do not dare to inject camels.

 Fortunately, some Bedouins have taught themselves how to inject camels under the skin.

-Nevertheless, after Dr. Mohammed’s training we can now turn to her for medicines for simple illnesses:
+Nevertheless, after Dr. Mohammed’s training we can now turn to either of those two vets for ordering medicines for simple illnesses:

-- If worms are suspected, we can order and buy an Albendazole 5% cure in Dr Amira’s vet clinic, thanks to the information provided by Dr. Mohammed.
+- If worms are suspected, we can order and buy an Albendazole 5% cure in Dr Amira’s vet clinic or through the gov vet Dr Atef, thanks to the information provided by Dr. Mohammed.

-- In case of scabies (contagious skin disease), we can order and buy Avimec medicine at Dr Amira’s vet clinic, including disposable injection needles.
+- In case of scabies (contagious skin disease), we can order and buy Ivermectin medicine at either of the two vets, including disposable injection needles.

-- For the Basics4Camels project – arise after Dr. Mohammed’s training – we can also contact Dr Amira for ordering Butox which is needed to spray the soil and the camels against internal and external parasites.
+- For the Basics4Camels project – arise after Dr. Mohammed’s training – we can also contact Dr Amira or Dr Atef for ordering Butox (Deltamethrine 5%) which is needed to spray the soil and the camels against internal and external parasites.

 And of course, we can also always contact Dr. Mohammed as well for ordering medicines that he can send from Cairo to Dr. Amira in Dahab.